usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for IoT device maintenance assigned personnel or roles.

 Policies and procedures provide the details necessary to implement management and operational controls to govern IoT device maintenance for assigned organizationally-defined personnel or roles to follow.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**